MicrosoftDocs/power-pages-docs/power-pages-docs/configure/manage-css.md

 > [!NOTE]
 > Power Pages sites use Bootstrap 3.3.x.
 Site developers should not replace Bootstrap 3 with other CSS libraries as some of the scenarios in Power Pages are dependent on Bootstrap 3.3.x.
 For more information, see [Understanding Bootstrap framework](#understanding-bootstrap-framework) and [Customize Bootstrap](#customize-bootstrap) sections in this article.

-## Manage custom CSS files in the Styling workspace:
+## Manage custom CSS files in the Styling workspace

 1. Go to [Power Pages](https://make.powerpages.microsoft.com/).